FHCProm/Hawker-POS-System/readme.md

 ## Functionalities

- **-Listed prices of vegetables
+ -Listed prices of vegetables  <br>
- -Added multiples vegetable with specific units to calculate the total price of good -Stored selected good in cart before allowing customer to proceed to checkout**
+ -Added multiples vegetable with specific units to calculate the total price of good <br>
+ -Stored selected good in cart before allowing customer to proceed to checkout

 ## Tools Involved: